egendata/app/README.md

 - Install Watchman `brew install watchman`

 ### Linux and Android
+* Make sure you have java 8 installed, the project is only compatible with this version.
+Later versions breaks the build.
+  - With brew you can install java8 with `brew cask install adoptopenjdk8`
+  - Then remember to se your JAVA_HOME env to this version (and/or add it to your .bashrc): `export JAVA_HOME=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home`
 * Install Android Studio https://developer.android.com/studio/install
   * In the project directory create the file `android/local.properties` with the content `sdk.dir = /home/USERNAME/Android/sdk` on linux and, `sdk.dir = /Users/mgg/Library/Android/sdk` on mac, replacing username with your user's name
   * Approve the licenses of the SDK packages by running ` /home/USERNAME/Android/Sdk/tools/bin/sdkmanager --licenses`